SheenaShahangian/CS601_TermProject_Shahangian/README.md

   * On desktop, all three columns in the table on the biography page are visible.
 To make the mobile design more streamlined and less cluttered, I have hidden that last column using media queries for the publication location.
 For tablet, I have done the same, but for publication date/year.
   * On desktop and tablet, the aside takes up 40% of the width and gives a sort of multi-column effect with the content that sits next to it (I used float to accomplish this).
 On mobile, however, that didn't make sense, so I changed float to none so the aside could take up its own column and sit above the content it previously sat next to on tablet and desktop.
 The aside is now centered and takes an 80% width.
   * On desktop, the iframe used to embed YouTube videos on the biography page has a width of 60%, and media queries were used to change this to 100% for both tablet and mobile.
-  * I have used Flexbox to create a two column layout on portions of the home page, the biography page, the travels page, and the form submission confirmation page.
+  * **Extra Credit Note: **I have used Flexbox to create a two column layout on portions of the home page, the biography page, the travels page, and the form submission confirmation page.
 However, on mobile, I do not want two columns for these spots; I'd rather have one, so the content can be larger.
 Thus I have used media queries to do that and change the flex container to display as a block level element.
 The cards/contents in that container now have a width of 100% instead of 50%, as the 50% was only relevant for tablet and desktop.
-  * Similarly, on the articles page, I have also used Flexbox to create a two column layout for displaying four of my articles.
+  * **Extra Credit Note: **Similarly, on the articles page, I have also used Flexbox to create a two column layout for displaying four of my articles.
 This two column layout is consistent on both desktop and tablet settings, but turns into a one column layout when you transition to mobile-like width.
   * Generally speaking, media queries are used on this site to make font size and text alignment feel proportionate to screens size.
 They are also used to ensure that multi-column layouts render as single column on mobile, as that makes more sense on that screen size.
 All of these changes are to increase readability, while still maintaining the intended design.

 ### JavaScript and DOM Mastery